 ESL Multilevel Activity 1 - Buddy Reading

-For larger classes there are other options, and these multilevel ESL activities also work for the smaller groups too.
-For writing and reading, students pair up for buddy reading, and peer editing.
+This multilevel ESL activity works for all class sizes.
+For writing and reading, students pair up for buddy reading.
 Buddy reading involves one student reading and the "buddy" helping to make sure that the reader is pronouncing the words correctly.
 The buddy also asks questions after the reading to check comprehension.

 You will need to model this for the group first, but with adults it is often a very easy multilevel activity for them to pick up since it is similar to studying together outside of class.
 Higher level students are able to monitor lower level students, and interestingly, having lower level students monitoring higher level students often works to help the higher level students become more aware of fossilized errors that they are making.